 Hi I'm Michael, from San Diego CA!
 I help manage the project and program the back-end.
 I started 3D printing and delivering face shields with my robotics team "The Clueless" FTC, and seeing the inefficiencies of personally creating and delivering shields to an overwhelming demand, I founded the project with a goal of removing the bottle-neck of a single distribution center.
 Your support can make this idea a reality!

-I am Subash, a junior at Dublin High School.
+I am Subash, a senior at Dublin High School.
 I wanted to help stop the spread of Covid-19, and created my own gofundme and helped make and distribute shields.
 Seeing as this website could be more efficient, I jumped in and helped program the front-end as well as market our platform.

-I'm Ashwin Baluja, a junior at The Bishop's School.
+I'm Ashwin Baluja, a senior at The Bishop's School.
 I love Computer Science, and spend most of my time coding, especially with Machine Learning and Computer Vision.
 I designed and worked on the hosting and deployment of the website, as well as email confirmation.

-I'm Nicholas Liu, a rising junior attending The Bishop's School.
+I'm Nicholas Liu, a rising senior attending The Bishop's School.
 I've spent my past several weeks assembling and delivering face shields to hospitals with my robotics FTC team "The Clueless" #11212.
 In my free time, I enjoy playing tennis, building robots, and taking nice strolls through the park.

-I'm Andrew Kessler, a junior at The Bishop's School in CA. I love science and enjoy building things.
+I'm Andrew Kessler, a senior at The Bishop's School in CA. I love science and enjoy building things.
 As for hobbies, I like to play lacrosse and solve puzzles.
 I hope that I will be able to do my part in fighting SARS-Cov-2 through PrintForTheCure.

 I'm Marcus Jaiclin, aka Dr. J. I teach Computer Science, Robotics and am co-chair of the Creative Sciences Department at The Bishop's School.
 I enjoy working with students to push the boundaries of what they thought was possible with their knowledge, and work with Robocup Junior to expand what high school students can do with robots.
 It was great to be able to help students with amazing projects like this.